 Entering into a lifetime mortgage is a big decision.
 Care and attention is needed to consider all of the benefits and drawbacks for your particular circumstances, whilst selecting the most appropriate rate and provider.
 This may come at a time when you are feeling vulnerable, and therefore need support and education when considering your options.
 Our independent financial advisers are highly trained and will provide expertise, patience and knowledge, giving you as much time as you need to feel secure in your final decision.

 Commercial mortgages (businesses only)

 If you are looking to purchase a new building, or wish to release equity from your existing one, we can explore a range of commercial mortgages from across the market, finding the best possible option for you and your business.

 Purchasing a commercial property is a big step, and you need to be certain on the maximum amount your business could commit to paying.
 If you miss repayments, your business premises could be at risk of repossession.

-An independent financial adviser at AFH can alleviate the stress by searching for lenders offering the most competitive rates, so you get the best deal to suit your specific business needs.
+An independent financial adviser at AFH can help by searching for lenders offering the most competitive rates.

-If your home has increased in value since you bought it, or the loan-to-value is low, then you may be able to borrow more money from your mortgage lender.
-This could be for many reasons and may include home improvements, the deposit on a second home, or to repay debts, amongst others.
+If your home has increased in value since you bought it, you may be able to borrow more money from your mortgage lender.
+This could be for many reasons such as home improvements, the deposit on a second home, or to repay debts, amongst others.

-If you are thinking about increasing your mortgage, also known as a further advance, it is vital that you take into consideration your personal circumstances.
-You must determine whether you will be able to afford the additional monthly payments, as the money that you take out will be secured against your home.
+If you are thinking about increasing your mortgage, also known as a further advance, you must determine whether you will be able to afford the additional monthly payments, as the money that you take out will be secured against your home.

 The advantage of securing a further advance is that interest rates may be more competitive than other forms of borrowing.
 However, if you are considering capital raising or the repayment of debt, remember that the loan is secured on your home, leaving it at risk if you fail to keep up repayments.